Woman struck, killed trying to walk across highway in Gretna

-GRETNA, La. — Authorities are investigating after a woman trying to walk across a highway in Gretna was struck and killed by a vehicle.
+GRETNA, La. — GRETNA, La.
+(AP) — Authorities are investigating after a woman trying to walk across a highway in Gretna was struck and killed by a vehicle.

 The collision happened around 6 a.m.
 Wednesday on the lower West Bank Expressway, The Times-Picayune/The New Orleans Advocate reported.